 1. Click on the template name link and click 'Disconnect'.

 Tip: This link will only appear if you have permission to edit templates.

-2. You've just disconnected this item from the original template, but it's kept it's structure and the content.
-Now you can follow these steps to edit the custom structure.
+2. You've just disconnected this item from the original template, but it's kept its structure and content.

 You can also use the example templates for your own project, or edit or delete them if you choose to.